blackgolfer/sphinx_typo3_theme_test/README.md

 bash build.sh
 ```

 You can't push the images as specified in the `sh` files, but one can certainly pull and build them.
-The build scheme here is not intended to cover all suituations, rather to provide references for adapting to one's need.
+The build schemes here are not intended to cover all suituations, but rather to provide references for adapting to one's need.

 As of the writing of this readme, I can not make the t3docs build scheme works for tikz, graphviz and plantuml.
-Anyone can give me a hand to make them work with t3docs build scheme is greatly appreciated.
+Anyone can give me a hand to make them work with t3docs build scheme or any other help is greatly appreciated.

 Please feel free to contact me if you have any questions.